 Sen. Ron Wyden, D-Ore., chairman of the Senate energy panel, called the DOE study flawed and said it relied on old data and unrealistic market assumptions.

-Moniz said is open to reviewing the study to ensure that officials have the best possible data before making any decisions.
+Moniz said he is open to reviewing the study to ensure that officials have the best possible data before making any decisions.

 “We certainly want to make sure that we are using data that is relevant to the decision at hand,” he said.